nss-evening-cohort-18/davids-garbage-website/README.md

 David's garbage website:

-A website all about the collection, processing, and storage of personal, commercial, and industrial waste
+A website all about the collection, processing, and storage of personal, commercial, and industrial waste.